 Award-winning black and white architectural photographer, Joel Tjintjelaar, took in hand Phase One’s 100MP Achromatic and spoke with us about his love of black and white photography.
 He explained how he uses an absence of color to add depth to his images.

 How would you describe yourself as a photographer?

 “I would describe myself as a photographer who aims to create art.
 Photography is just a medium to express myself emotionally and create beautiful things.
 I try to create art by moving away from reality as many steps as possible.
 I’ve always felt that moving away from reality is a way of creating aesthetics.
 One way is by working in black and white, since our real world is not a black and white world.
 I have other ways of moving away from reality, like working with long exposures and exaggerating the differences in luminance to create a strong sense of depth in an image.”

 “I like exploiting the fact that depth perception is generated in the colorblind part of the brain.
 So my desire to move away from reality in my photography plays an important role in the photographic style I have.”

 What do you feel photographing architecture in black and white does for your images?

 “It amplifies the look and feel of visual depth.
 As indicated earlier, I’m using architectural objects for my photographs.
-It’s instinctive and they represent symbols in the same way Stieglitz’s clouds for example represented something different than clouds.
-Furthermore, I’ve indicated that the perception of depth takes place in the colorblind part of our brain.
+It’s instinctive and they represent symbols in the same way Stieglitz’s clouds, for example, represented something different than clouds.
+Furthermore, I have indicated that the perception of depth takes place in the colorblind part of our brain.
 We perceive depth only through the differences in light: through differences in luminance values or contrast.
 Not through color.”

 “An architectural object largely has geometrical shapes and therefore lends itself perfectly to be rendered as an object with depth.
 Black and white, in combination with the use of perspective lines, is the best, and perhaps the only, way to do that.”